 Each distinct promise to transfer products is considered to be an identified performance obligation for which revenue is recognized upon transfer of control of the products to the customer.
 A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
 The majority of the Company's contracts have a single performance obligation as the promise to transfer the individual good or service is not separately identifiable from other promises in the contract and is, therefore, not distinct.
 As of January 1, 2024, the aggregate amount of the transaction price allocated to remaining performance obligations for the Company's long-term contracts was \$382,238.
-The Company expects to recognize revenue on approximately 51% of the remaining performance obligations for the Company's long-term contracts over the next twelve months with the remaining amount recognized thereafter.
+The Company expects to recognize revenue on approximately 51% of the remaining performance obligations for the Company's long-term contracts are expected to be recognized thereafter.
 The remaining performance obligations for the Company's short-term contracts are expected to be recognized within one year.